 Depending on your availability needs, you can configure Partner Interconnect to support mission-critical services or applications that can tolerate some downtime.
-To achieve a specific level of reliability, Google has two prescriptive configurations, one for 99.99% availability and another for 99.9% availability.
+To achieve a specific level of reliability, Google has two prescriptive configurations:

 For the 99.99% and 99.9% availability configurations, Google offers an SLA that applies only to the connectivity between your VPC network and the service provider's network.
 The SLA doesn't include the connectivity between your network and the service provider's network.
-If your service provider does offer an SLA, you be able to get an end-to-end SLA, based on the Google-defined topologies.
-Ask your service provider for more information.
+If your service provider does offer an SLA, you can get an end-to-end SLA based on the Google-defined topologies.
+For more information, ask your service provider.

-For the highest level availability, Google recommends the 99.99% availability configuration.
-Clients in the on-premises network can reach the IP addresses of VM instances in the selected region through at least one of the redundant paths and vise versa.
+For the highest level availability, we recommend the 99.99% availability configuration.
+Clients in the on-premises network can reach the IP addresses of virtual machine (VM) instances in the selected region through at least one of the redundant paths.
 If one path is unavailable, the other paths can continue to serve traffic.

-99.99% availability requires at least four VLAN attachments across two metros (one in each edge availability domain).
-You also need four Cloud Routers (two in each GCP region of a VPC network).
-Associate one Cloud Router with each VLAN attachment.
+99.99% availability requires at least four VLAN attachments across two metros, one in each edge availability domain (metro availability zone).
+You also need two Cloud Routers (one in each Google Cloud region of a VPC network).
+Associate one Cloud Router with each pair of VLAN attachments.
 You must also enable global routing for the VPC network.

-For layer 2 connections, four virtual circuits are required, split between two metros.
-Layer 2 also requires you to add four BGP sessions to the on-premises router, one for each Cloud Router, as shown in the following example:
+For Layer 2 connections, four virtual circuits are required, split between two metros.
+Layer 2 also requires that you add four BGP sessions to the on-premises router, two for each Cloud Router, as shown in the following diagram.

-For a layer 3 connection, four connections between Google and your service provider are required.
-Create four VLAN attachments and then your service provider establishes four BGP sessions with each of your Cloud Routers.
-The VLAN attachments must be split between two metros, as shown in the following example:
+For Layer 3 connections, four connections between Google and your service provider are required.
+You create four VLAN attachments, and then your service provider establishes two BGP sessions with each of your Cloud Routers.
+The VLAN attachments must be split between two metros, as shown in the following diagram.